a-b-street/docs/book/src/howto/asu.md

 ![run](run.png)

 3. On the main title screen, click `Sandbox`.
-This starts in Seattle but default, so change the map at the top.
+This starts in Seattle by default, so change the map at the top.

 ![change_map](change_map.png)